blakeboswell/ploom/README.md

     ## 10  18.6      0.605       13.4         23.8
     ## # … with 22 more rows

-`ploom` models do not store the residuals during fitting.
-Residuals are accessible on demand with
+Similarly, residuals are accessible on demand with
     `residuals()`:

 ``` r